Bracketeers/Launchpad/_docs/overview.md

 ---
 title: Overview
 layout: default
+details: Find out the basics of Launchpad and how to install it.
+anchors:
+  - Getting started
+  - Customization
 ---

 # Overview

-Welcome to Launchpad we're happy you came to check us out!
 Launchpad's main goal is to help developers build websites faster.
 By creating simple to understand grids and extra-handy helpers we hope to provide developers the tools they need to increase their productivity.

 ## Getting started